-Coverage of changes or modifications to previous surgery(ies) Medically Necessary (except when otherwise stated in member contract language) Reversal Surgery to reverse partially or fully completed gender transition/affirmation surgery (which may include restoring anatomic features of the gender that was assigned at birth) is considered not medically necessary except in the case of a serious medical barrier to completing gender transition/affirmation, or the development of a serious medical condition necessitating reversal.
+Coverage of changes or modifications to previous surgery(ies) Medically Necessary (except when otherwise stated in member contract language) Note: Reversal of partially or fully completed gender transition/affirmation surgery is considered not medically necessary when the original surgery was determined to be not medically necessary except when a complication is causing or is likely to cause a medical or surgical emergency.
 (See Additional Information below) Correction or repair of complications Revision due to complications Reversal and redoing due to complications Surgery to correct or repair complications of previously authorized gender transition/affirmation surgery is considered medically necessary for complications that cause pain or functional impairment or are likely to cause functional impairment or a serious medical or surgical condition (e.g., potential complications of wound dehiscence) if not repaired.
 Surgery to revise, or to reverse and redo, specific previously authorized gender transition/affirmation procedures, is considered medically necessary when correction or repair of complications that cause pain or functional impairment requires revision or reversal and redoing of the original procedure.
 (Example: Baker IV contracture after breast augmentation necessitates removal of the implants, and replacement with smaller implants.)
-Surgery satisfying the above requirements that is proposed for complications of previous gender transition/affirmation surgery that was done when the individual was not covered by a Company plan, is considered medically necessary only if the previous gender transition/affirmation surgery would have been covered if the individual was on a Company plan at the time of that surgery (there is documentation which shows that criteria for the previous surgery were met at the time of that
+Surgery satisfying the above requirements that is proposed for complications of gender transition/affirmation surgery that was done when the individual was not covered by a Company plan, is considered medically necessary only if coverage for the original gender transition/affirmation surgery is available under the individual's current health benefit plan, or if the complication is causing or is likely to cause a medical or surgical emergency.
+Note : Correction or repair of complications is considered not medically necessary when the original surgery was determined to be not medically

-Coverage of changes or modifications to previous surgery(ies) Medically Necessary (except when otherwise stated in member contract language) surgery), or if the complication is causing or is likely to cause a medical or surgical emergency.
+Coverage of changes or modifications to previous surgery(ies) Medically Necessary (except when otherwise stated in member contract language) necessary except when a complication is causing or is likely to cause a medical or surgical emergency.
 (See Additional Information below)